0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![Simple bootloader which prints only `!`](http://oi60.tinypic.com/2qbwup0.jpg)

 In this example we can see that this code will be executed in 16 bit real mode and will start at 0x7c00 in memory.
-After the start it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt which just prints `!` symbol.
-It fills rest of 510 bytes with zeros and finish with two magic bytes 0xaa and 0x55.
+After starting it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt which just prints the `!` symbol.
+It fills the rest of the 510 bytes with zeros and finishes with two magic bytes 0xaa and 0x55.

-Real world boot loader starts at the same point, ends with `0xaa55` bytes, but reads kernel code from device, loads it to memory, parses and passes boot parameters to kernel and etc... instead of printing one symbol :) Ok, so, from this moment BIOS handed control to the operating system bootloader and we can go ahead.
+Real world boot loader starts at the same point, ends with `0xaa55` bytes, but reads kernel code from the device, loads it to memory, parses and passes boot parameters to kernel and etc... instead of printing one symbol :) Ok, so, from this moment on, BIOS has handed control to the operating system bootloader and we can proceed.

-**NOTE**: as you can read above the CPU is in real mode.
+**NOTE**: as you can see above, the CPU is in real mode.
 In real mode, calculating the physical address in memory is as follows:

 ```
 PhysicalAddress = Segment * 16 + Offset
 ```

-as I wrote above.
+as we discussed above.
 But we have only 16 bit general purpose registers.
 The maximum value of 16 bit register is: `0xffff`; So if we take the biggest values, it will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)
 '0x10ffef'
 ```

 Where `0x10ffef` is equal to `1mb + 64KB - 16b`.
-But [8086](http://en.wikipedia.org/wiki/Intel_8086) processor, which was first processor with real mode, had 20 bit address line, and `2^20 = 1048576.0` which is 1MB, so it means that actually available memory amount is 1MB.
+But the [8086](http://en.wikipedia.org/wiki/Intel_8086) processor, which was the first processor with real mode, had a 20 bit address line, and as `2^20 = 1048576.0` which is 1MB, this means that the actual amount of memory available is 1MB.

-General real mode memory map is:
+General real mode memory map is as follows:

 ```
 0x00000000 - 0x000003FF - Real Mode Interrupt Vector Table